A West Nile virus nonlocal model with free boundaries and seasonal succession: Introduction

 Here and in what follows, unless stated otherwise, we always take $m = 0, 1, 2,\cdots$.

 In \eqref{a07}, we take a year as the cycle $[m\omega, (m+1)\omega]$ and divide a year into the warm season and the cold season.
 From spring to autumn, because of the warm climate and abundant food, birds and mosquitoes have more opportunities to capture food and reproduce, we define this period as the warm season $(m\omega, m\omega+(1-\delta)\omega]$, and assume that the spatiotemporal distribution and spreading of species are respectively controlled by the first two equations and free boundary conditions in \eqref{a07}.
 Correspondingly, the cold season $(m\omega+(1-\delta)\omega, (m+1)\omega]$ is from autumn to spring of the next year.
 Due to formidable survival conditions (the cold climate, shortage of resources, or species can not capture enough food to feed up their offspring), we assume that the number of mosquitoes conforms to Malthusian growth rule which shows that it decays at an exponential rate \cite{Malthus}.
 During this season, the hypothesis $h(t)=h(m\omega+(1-\delta)\omega)$ together with $g(t)=g(m\omega+(1-\delta)\omega)$ implies biologically that mosquitoes winter in the form of eggs or larvae, and do not migrate in the interval $[g(m\omega+(1-\delta)\omega), h(m\omega+(1-\delta)\omega)]$.
 Meanwhile, the infected birds can only spread in the above interval.
-The free boundaries conditions in \eqref{a07} \bess\left\{ \right. \eess mean that the expansion rate of the common population range of the two species (mosquitoes and birds) are directly proportional to the outward flux of the two species.
+The free boundaries conditions in \eqref{a07} \bess\left\{ \right. \eess mean that the expansion rate of the common population range of the two species (mosquitoes and birds) are directly proportional to the outward flux of the two species, where the factors $\mu_1$ and $\mu_2$ measure the spreading abilities of birds and mosquitoes to the new area.

 For the convenience of discussions, we introduce some notations.
 Given $h_0, \omega>0$, we denote { \bess

 \eess} For any given $g\in \mathbb{G}_{h_0,\omega}, h\in \mathbb{H}_{h_0,\omega}$ and $U_0=(u_{1,0},\, u_{2,0})$ satisfying \eqref{a08}, set